Australian <em>sapphire</em>

 In 1875, a government surveyor named Archibald Richardson found sapphire near Anakie while marking out the railway — the discovery that opened the Central Queensland Gemfields.
 His direct descendants are still there.
 Ray Richardson and Richardson Mining work those same fields today, and they are one of our largest and most trusted suppliers of Australian sapphire.

-We've stood on that ground ourselves — visited Ray's mine, filmed the wash coming up, and chosen stones at the source.
+We've stood on that ground ourselves — visited the Richardson's mines, filmed the wash coming up, and chosen stones at the source.
 It means an unbroken line runs from the discovery of Australian sapphire 150 years ago to the gem we can set into your ring.
 The Richardson family also safeguards an extraordinary private collection of legacy stones, including the Pride of Australia, the Stonebridge and the Tomahawk Tiger.
+We thank them for their generous approach to teaching all Australians about the wonders that were created in Queensland millions of years ago.
+We're very privileged to have had some of these record-breaking sapphires in our store on a number of occasions.

 There's never been another stone like it.
 It's the pride of our family and the soul of our collection.